Capitol View Manor: Landmarks

-Capitol View Manor is home to Liberty International Church and the former 80-year-old Capitol View Baptist Church was demolished in 2014 to make way for the Metropolitan Branch Library.
-Attempts to remodel the church as the new library were cost prohibitive but neighbors were able to get the marble columns and stained glass windows saved to be repurposed at the new library.
-The 102-year-old Deckner house (which was the residence of the Deckner Family), Fire Station 20, Advance Auto Parts, and the yellow-brick Postal Union building are also neighborhood landmarks.
-The Southside trail of the Beltline also spans the entire northern boundary along Erin Ave.
+Capitol View Manor is home to Liberty International Church.

+The former 80-year-old Capitol View Baptist Church was demolished in 2014 to make way for the Metropolitan Branch Library.
+Attempts to remodel the church as the new library were cost-prohibitive, but neighbors were able to get the marble columns and stained glass windows saved to be repurposed at the new library.

+The 102-year-old Deckner house (which was the residence of the Deckner family), Fire Station 20, Advance Auto Parts, and the yellow-brick Postal Union building are also neighborhood landmarks.

+The Southside trail of the Beltline spans the entire northern boundary along Erin Avenue.